How to Write a Resume for Atlassian

 Culture & Values

-What Atlassian Looks For
+What Does Atlassian Look For in a Resume?

 Key Principles

-ATS Keywords for Atlassian
+What ATS Keywords Should You Use for a Atlassian Resume?

 Must Include